This blog post describes the various tools that I use for both work and hobby projects, on my development PC.

 Yet another application launcher you can easily do without, but it’s easy to get used to it and start liking it due to its visual beauty and smooth animations.

-This free desktop customization software is a very powerful toolkit which is actively updated.
+This free desktop customization software is a very powerful toolkit that is actively updated.
 If you are into customization, you can spend hours trying various widgets and themes.
-After doing exactly that, I simply settled on a custom Trash and Volume knob: trash because of it’s pretty icon, and the volume knob because of its usefulness.
+After doing exactly that, I simply settled on a custom Trash and Volume knob: trash because of its pretty icon, and the volume knob because of its usefulness.
 Sometimes small things in life matter.

 Imaging and Media Tools

-A very versatile screen capture tool.
+This is a versatile screen capture tool.
 I use an older version since the new ones became bloatware.
-In addition to this one, Windows 7 comes with a much simpler capture tool called "Snipping Tool" which is great when you just need to quickly capture something but not necessarily keep the image.
+In addition to this one, Windows 7 and 10 come with a much simpler capture tool called “Snipping Tool” which is great when you just need to quickly capture something.

 Between Gimp and InkScape, you should be able to create or edit any kind of graphics needed by your software.

 Run Linux on a Windows PC (or the other way around).
-Indispensable.
+However, Windows 10 now comes with WSL2 which largely solves that need natively.

-This is a wonderful package of UNIX tools that include SSH client, managed sessions and integrated X11 server.
+This is a wonderful package of UNIX tools that include SSH clients, managed sessions, and an integrated X11 server.
 For example, you can SSH to a remote Linux machine (think RaspberryPi) and open xterm on your local desktop.
-It also has a built in Cygwin shell.
-It is a well done, comprehensive package which is free for home use.
+It also has a built-in Cygwin shell.
+It is a well-done, comprehensive package that is free for home use.

 It’s hard to do any serious project development these days without using Python in some way.